oliverbenns/factori/README.md

 # Factori

-A minimal, typescript, factory pattern.
+A minimal Factory pattern in Typescript.

 ## Documentation